jharmison-redhat/oc-mirror-e2e/HACKING.md

   - Completes the "sneakernet" workflow by moving binaries and imageset tarballs (if applicable) to the isolated bastion
   - Installs OpenShift using the sneakernetted content with no internet access at all
   - Installs, leverages, and validates the operators listed in your scenario
-  - If `foo` was specified in the operators, runs a second mirror, publish, validate phase to make sure that the mirrored content was updated for `foo`
+  - If `foo` was specified in the operators (or the variable `conduct_second_publish` was specified as `true`), runs a second mirror, publish, validate phase to make sure that the mirrored content was updated for `foo`
 - Delete
   - Uninstalls OpenShift directly from the Execution Environment, using the installer directory recovered from the Registry node above
   - Deprovisions the remaining infrastructure using terraform